jposada202020/CircuitPython_uplot/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

 Framework to display different plots in displayio.
+Similar to widget.
-Similar to widget Take a look in the `examples <https://circuitpython-uplot.readthedocs.io/en/latest/examples.html>`_ section in RTD to see the gallery
+Take a look in the `examples <https://circuitpython-uplot.readthedocs.io/en/latest/examples.html>`_ section in RTD to see the gallery

 For detailed view of the library please refer to the `Quick start guide <https://circuitpython-uplot.readthedocs.io/>`_